celineyuwono/notes/Kubernetes and Docker/Microservices, Docker, and Kubernetes.md

 ### Container Orchestration (Amazon ECS, Kubernetes, Docker Swarm)
 - Kubernetes: Automate deployment, scaling, and management of containers.
-- Vocab:
+- Vocabulary:
-	- Node: Instance of computer that is running Kubernetes.
+	- **Node:** Instance of computer that is running Kubernetes.
 Kubelet is application that is running that communicates with the master node.
 Node run pods.
 A pod contains 1 or more containers.
-	- Service handles requests coming inside Kubernetes cluster from 1 node to another or from outside wanting to hit specific microservices.
+	- **Service:** Handles requests coming inside Kubernetes cluster from 1 node to another or from outside wanting to hit specific microservices.
 Usually a load balancer, how requests should be handled within cluster.
-	- Deployment: Define desired state.
+	- **Deployment:** Define desired state.
 “I want three copies of this container!”
 Kubernetes will do it.
 Deployment file uses yaml or json, contains declared desire state.

 ![A quick recap](https://i.ibb.co/LvYmSdC/Screen-Shot-2020-08-18-at-9-31-55.png)
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTcyNTIyODkwN119
+eyJoaXN0b3J5IjpbMzE1NjY2NzU0LDE3MjUyMjg5MDddfQ==
 -->